lhindman/classroom-sync/README.md

 ```

 ## Canvas API Notes
 Instead of embedding the canvas token, I am using the python keyring library to integrate with the operating systems keystore.
 Once the python modules are installed, use the following command-line options to add the required values to the OS level keystore.

 To create an Access Token in Canvas do the following:

-Go to Account, Settings, New Access Token with reason “To Synchronize Github Classrooms and Grades"
+- Go to Account, Settings, New Access Token with reason “To Synchronize Github Classrooms and Grades"

 ```
-keyring set canvas url
-# set password to the following:  https://boisestatecanvas.instructure.com/
 keyring set canvas token
 # set password to the following:  <dev token from Canvas>
 ```